briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         2. _(B)_ A violation of a former law of this State that was substantially equivalent to subsection (a) of this section.

-    3. _(3)_ “Jail” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Jail" has the same meaning as in Ohio R.C.
 2929.01.

-    4. _(4)_ “Mandatory jail term” means the mandatory term in jail of three, ten, or thirty consecutive days that must be imposed under subsection (b)(1), (2) or (3) of this section upon an offender convicted of a violation of subsection (a) of this section and in relation to which all of the
+    4. _(4)_ "Mandatory jail term" means the mandatory term in jail of three, ten, or thirty consecutive days that must be imposed under subsection (b)(1), (2) or (3) of this section upon an offender convicted of a violation of subsection (a) of this section and in relation to which all of the